deltaswapio/deltaswap/docs/governor.md

 When a VAA is released, it will be placed in a holding area until the next pending VAA check so there may be some delay for it to actually be published.

 **Warning:** *Releasing a VAA manually should rarely if ever occur.
-If Guardians believe a VAA is not invalid (i.e. resulting from an exploit), they should abstain from releasing VAAs early.
-If a super majority of Guardians either (1) abstain or (2) manually release, the VAA will be signed and published once the time delay is met and super majority agrees to sign and publish.*
+If Phylaxs believe a VAA is not invalid (i.e. resulting from an exploit), they should abstain from releasing VAAs early.
+If a super majority of Phylaxs either (1) abstain or (2) manually release, the VAA will be signed and published once the time delay is met and super majority agrees to sign and publish.*

 ### Dropping VAAs

-To manually remove a pending VAA (identified by emitted chain ID / address and sequence number), Guardians can run the `governor-drop-pending-vaa` admin command as follows:
+To manually remove a pending VAA (identified by emitted chain ID / address and sequence number), Phylaxs can run the `governor-drop-pending-vaa` admin command as follows:

 ```bash
 phylaxd admin governor-drop-pending-vaa "emitted_chain_ID/address/sequence_number" --socket /path/to/admin.sock
 ```
 **Warning:** *Dropping a VAA should only be used in the context of confirmed fraud that directly affects the security of the Wormhole network.
-A super minority of Guardians are required to effectively censor a VAA.*
+A super minority of Phylaxs are required to effectively censor a VAA.*

 ### Resetting Release Timer
-To reset the release timer for a specified VAA to `maxEnqueuedTimeInHours` from the current time, Guardians can run the `governor-reset-release-timer` admin command as follows:
+To reset the release timer for a specified VAA to `maxEnqueuedTimeInHours` from the current time, Phylaxs can run the `governor-reset-release-timer` admin command as follows:

 ```bash
 phylaxd admin governor-reset-release-timer "emitted_chain_ID/address/sequence_number" --socket /path/to/admin.sock
 ```

 **Warning:** *Resetting a VAA should only be used in the context of needing more time to confirm fraud that directly affects the security of the Wormhole network.
-A super minority of Guardians are required to reset the timer for a given VAA.*
+A super minority of Phylaxs are required to reset the timer for a given VAA.*